 Control the Content You Consume

 In addition to thinking about the content you are sharing, it’s equally important to have control over the content you consume on social media.
 Research reveals that social media use can be harmful to your mental health.
-Medical News Today reports a link between social medial usage and anxiety, depression, and low self-esteem.
+Medical News Today reports a link between social media usage and anxiety, depression, and low self-esteem.

 In considering these potentially harmful impacts, carefully choosing the content and information you consume is exceptionally crucial.
 To achieve this, you should control what appears in your feed as much as possible.
 It’s better to follow social media pages that inspire, uplift, and encourage rather than those that incite fear and anxiety.